Isla Vista attacks: Lawsuits

+In March 2015, a man shot multiple times by Rodger filed a lawsuit against the Sheriff's Department, Santa Barbara County, and the University of California Board of Regents, alleging violations of his 14th Amendment rights.
+The man's complaint focused on Rodger's April 30 welfare check.
+He alleged that the police failed to investigate Rodger's previous contacts with law enforcement, conduct a firearm registry or background check, review his videos and posts, interview his therapists or counselors, or obtain a mental-health evaluation for Rodger.
+The man argued that it allowed Rodger to have access to firearms and claimed the defendants were responsible for his injuries.

 In June 2015, the parents of Cooper filed a wrongful death lawsuit against Santa Barbara County and UCSB, claiming that there were failures in mandatory responsibilities as well as negligent hiring and training of deputies.
 They claimed the welfare check performed on Rodger by sheriff's deputies on April 30 was inadequate because the deputies failed to review Rodger's YouTube videos or check the gun registry.
 They also highlighted several "red flags", including a report made by Rodger to campus police about someone damaging his car and his involvement in a fight at a party.
-In October 2015, Judge Colleen Stern determined that the lawsuit did not meet the required legal standards to proceed but allowed them to submit a revised complaint by November 10 of that year.
+In October 2015, Judge Colleen Sterne determined that the lawsuit did not meet the required legal standards to proceed but allowed them to submit a revised complaint by November 10 of that year.
 Cooper's parents' lawyer told Noozhawk they believed the judge's ruling was largely influenced by the legal safeguards that protect government entities from being sued for the choices made by police.

 In June 2015, the cyclist who was struck by Rodger's vehicle and subsequently handcuffed filed a civil lawsuit against Santa Barbara County, the Sheriff's department, Rodger's parents, and UCSB, citing negligence, false imprisonment, and civil rights infringements for being handcuffed and not given immediate medical attention after the collision.
 The lawsuit alleged both campus police and the Santa Barbara Sheriff's Department did not adequately investigate Rodger despite his release of several YouTube videos indicating his potential threat to others.
 Additionally, it alleged Rodger's parents were negligent in allowing their mentally unstable son access to a vehicle.
+By February 2016, the lawsuit was transferred from Los Angeles County to the Santa Barbara County Superior Court, with the plaintiff pursuing damages exceeding over $25,000.